Subscribe to RSS-Feed

 • have completed a university degree,

-• is preparing for a doctorate at MLU,
+• are preparing for a doctorate at MLU,

-• presents a scientific project that is expected to make an important contribution to research, and
+• present a scientific project that is expected to make an important contribution to research, and

-• is supervised by a (non-retired) university lecturer at MLU.
+• are supervised by a (non-retired) university lecturer at MLU.

 The scholarship can be applied for every semester.
 As a rule, it is granted for a period of three years.